 We have identified a potent and specific vectorized siRNA transgene that resulted in substantially extended lifespan and motor function when delivered using a BBB-penetrant capsid in a mouse model.
-We continue to evaluate the data from preclinical studies for this program and now expect to identify a lead development candidate in the second half of 2023.
+We continue to evaluate the data from preclinical studies for this program and expect to identify a lead development candidate in 2023.
 We expect to submit an IND for this program in mid-2025.